 5.1.1 Key issue details

-As the information of almost all Ranging/Sidelink Positioning services is related to location, all the UEs participating in Ranging/Sidelink Positioning, including the reference UE, target UE, assistant UE, etc., may need to disclose its location information to others.
+As the information of almost all Ranging/Sidelink Positioning services is related to location, all the UEs participating in Ranging/Sidelink Positioning, including the SL reference UE, target UE, assistant UE, etc., may need to disclose its location information to others.
 If such privacy sensitive information is not well protected, the UE’s privacy could be compromised.
 Among the requirements defined for Ranging services in clause 6.37.2 of TS 22.261 [7], there are following requirements concerning privacy protection for Ranging services:

 The 5G system shall be able to protect privacy of a UE and its user, ensuring that no identifiable information can be tracked by undesired entities during ranging.